miyamok/reentrancy/README.md

 			 (= r 0))
 		    (Ext b tb b^^ tb^^))))
 ```
 An unknown external function is arbitrary in general, and it can involve calls to the public or external functions of any other contracts including `Jar`.
-The idea is to abstractly model how such an unkonwn function affects <code>Jar</code>.  `Ext` is defined as a boolean valued function which takes four arguments.
+The idea is to abstractly model how such an unknown function affects <code>Jar</code>.  `Ext` is defined as a boolean valued function which takes four arguments.
 The first two represents a state which consists of `b` and `tb`, i.e. the state variable `balance` and the amount of the native asset, `this.balance`, of <code>Jar</code>.
 In principle, here we should list all publicly available data of the contract relevant to the formal analysis.
 The other two arguments represent a possible future state of `Jar` as a result of executing an unknown function, which may involve function calls to `deposit` and `withdraw`.
 The above three Horn clauses represent the case where no external behavior changing the states and the cases where `deposit` and `withdraw` caused external behaviors, respectively.

 Now we are able to discuss the Horn clause of `Q_3` (same as above)
 ```